rahuldangeofficial/system-administration-cse/README.md

 > console.log(`my ip is ${ip}`) //my ip is x
 > ```
 >
-> “my name  is ${user}” is equal to “my name is rahul” in my case so just change it accordingly and same with ${ip}
+> 'my name  is \$ \{user\}' is equal to 'my name is rahul' in my case so just change it accordingly and same with \$ \{ip\}
 >

-And one more important setting you need to make before performing practicals, set your network connection type to bridged type, that is mandatory.
+> And one more important setting you need to make before performing practicals, set your network connection type to bridged type, that is mandatory.
+>

-If you are performing practicals on your laptop it might not support “bridged” in that case you need to select “internal” at the bottom
+> If you are performing practicals on your laptop it might not support “bridged” in that case you need to select “internal” at the bottom
+>

 ---